CTF-handbooks/map-maker-handbook/HANDBOOK.md

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/a65611d8-8c40-4e6a-b48c-2d43da4b495e)
   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/03a968d2-8822-4904-9302-9835ca3c4848)

-* To place the outer barrier, select the area where the barrier will be with WorldEdit (this area should only be one node thick) and set it to `indestructible barrier glass` or any type of indestructible node.
+* To place the outer barrier, select the area where the barrier will be with WorldEdit (this area should only be one node thick) and set it to `Indestructible Barrier Glass` (`ctf_map:ind_glass`) or any type of indestructible node.
 Many nodes have indestructible variants, which you can use.
 You can place it using the WorldEdit GUI, or through the command `//s <node itemstring>`.
 For example:
   ```
   //s ctf_map:ind_glass
   ```